NC State Extension Publications

 Additives

-Several types of additives are available that can be used for silage making.
+Several types of additives can be used in silage making.
 Additives can help in every phase of silage making.
 Nevertheless, good harvesting practices are the main drivers of silage quality.
-In general, additives can be classified as stimulants or inhibitors of fermentation, and nutrient sources (Kung et al., 2003).
+In general, additives can be classified as stimulants or inhibitors of fermentation, and as nutrient sources (Kung et al., 2003).
 Specific effects of additives include the following:

 Material Amount needed